Nissan Sunny: Sunny RZ-1 (Coupé)

-B13 (1990–1993)
+Seventh generation (B13; 1990)

-The B13 was introduced in 1990 and retained many of the B12's ideas but in a more rounded, up-to-date body.
+The B13 was introduced in 1990 and retained much of the B12's design language and packaging but in a more rounded, up-to-date body.
 It was particularly successful in the United States where the sporting two-door Sentra SE-R was marketed by Nissan of America as a latter-day BMW 2002.
 The car continued in production in Mexico until 2017, where it was sold as "Tsuru", for domestic and export markets.
 The Tsuru was quite popular among cab drivers for its reliability and low maintenance costs.
 The Mexican-built Tsuru was exported to Chile and Peru, where it was sold as the Nissan V16 to distinguish it from the B11 and B12 which were both still available.
 In Taiwan, it is known as the Nissan 331.
 The Nissan Sunny California wagon was discontinued and replaced with the Wingroad, a small family wagon based on the Sunny AD commercial delivery van.

 In Mexico, the Nissan Tsuru was until 2017 the best-selling car in its category, as it is much bigger and has cheaper maintenance than its direct competitors: the Pointer and the Chevrolet Chevy C2.
 The 2007 model was available in two trims; GS 1 (base) and GS 2.
 Both trims use a 1.6-litre 16-valve (GA16DNE) engine producing 105 hp and can be equipped with an automatic gear-box and air-conditioning (Tsuru GS 2).
 A new Nissan Tsuru GS 1 costed approximately US$9,500.
 It was discontinued in May 2017, due to the car not being compliant with new Mexican car safety regulations.
 A special edition called Buen Camino was sold to celebrate the end of the Tsuru in Mexico.
 According to Nissan, there are no plans for a successor for the Tsuru, with the Versa being sold as a 2018 model as its successor.

-In Malaysia, known as the Sentra Super Saloon with GA16DE fitted engine with two versions, it is widely used as a taxi in Genting Highlands, due to its engine durability and fuel efficiency in such conditions.
+In Malaysia it was known as the Sentra Super Saloon and was offered in two version, both fitted with the GA16DE engine.

-In Japan, the Laurel Spirit was renamed the Presea, continuing to be a luxury-based Sunny companion to the Laurel, both exclusive to Nissan Motor Store locations.
+In Japan, the Laurel Spirit was renamed the Presea, continuing to be a luxury-based Sunny companion to the Laurel, both exclusive to Nissan Store locations.

 The Sunny Sports Coupé was replaced by the ovoid NX internationally.